bagherilab/ARCADE/docs/setup/actions/creation.md

 ## Action creation

-The `action` tag attributes are used to create the action.
+The `action` tag attributes are used to create an action.

 - Each action must have a unique `id`
 - Each action must specify a `class`